Introduction

 Once your server is ready and powered on, the information is refreshed automatically, and the column reflects the status:

-When the server is powered on, you can access it and start installing apps and services.
-To deploy more servers, repeat the process and choose the configuration.
+When the server is powered on, you can access it and install apps and services.

 Note: The default maximum number of server instances in use for new BMC accounts is five.
-Please contact Sales if you need additional resources.
+To send a quota increase request, open the profile menu in the top-right corner and click Request Quota Increase.

 Conclusion